The internet is packed with valuable public data—you just need to know where to find it.

 It can even find devices most people don't realize are connected to the Internet.

 Organizations use it to monitor their network exposure and ensure their devices aren't accidentally exposed to the Internet.
-And researchers use it to understand global technology trends.

 Paliscope is an investigation tool that helps analyze digital evidence from various online sources.

-It documents exactly how and when digital evidence was collected, making sure it can be used in legal proceedings.
+It documents how and when digital evidence was collected, making sure it can be used in legal proceedings.

-When an investigator finds something important online—like a social media post or message—Paliscope automatically records this data.
+When an investigator finds something important online, like a social media post or message, Paliscope automatically records this data.

 For example, it tracks who captured it and when, and proves it hasn't been altered since collection.